Who Are We? Explorations of Meditation, Identity, & Culture

 August 3 / 6:00 PM - August 3 / 8:00 PM

 1st and 3rd Sundays of the Month

-Meditation instruction will be offered at the start of each gathering and then we will move into a discussion on a pre-selected topic of identity/culture.
+If you are new to meditation, beginning instruction and formal meditation practice will be offered at the start of each meeting.
+In addition, each meeting will include a discussion on a pre-selected topic of identity/culture.
 As these meetings may elicit challenging ideas and powerful emotional reactions, group discussions will be led by a member of the Shambhala community experienced in meditation practice, multicultural issues, and group facilitation.
 The evening will end with light refreshments and a chance to socialize with others.

 For more information, please contact Diversity Committee Chair, Bryan Mendiola, at firstname.lastname@example.org.